austin-starks/Deep-RL-Stocks/README.md

 And the algorithm will proceed to run with the stocks listed in stock_names (in main.py).

 Currently, this system supports every stock in the S&P 500 and the Nasdaq.
-If you want to train/test this algorithm with a stock not in these indices, you must download them yourself.
+If you want to train/test this algorithm with stock(s) that are not in these indices, you can download the data using the "collect_data.ipynb" file and run it on the stock(s) that you desire

 ## Contributing